Qitmeer/qitmeer/README.md

         go mod download github.com/Qitmeer/crypto
 make: *** [Makefile:41: qitmeer-build] Error 1
 ```
+this is a fixed issue, please update Qitmeer to the latest version.
+If you somehow need to stick to the current version,
-you may fix it by:
+you may work around it by:
 ```shell
 go mod tidy
 ```